East-West Traffic Flows

 East-west traffic is not the same as north-south traffic.
 North-south traffic refers to communication that crosses the environment boundary, such as internet-to-app or app-to-internet connections.

 It is also not automatically suspicious.
-Internal traffic is normal in many architectures, but it becomes risky when it is broader than necessary or weakly monitored.
+Internal traffic is normal in many architectures, but it becomes risky when it is broader than necessary, weakly monitored, or poorly segmented.